deepminer142/reproducible-research_homework/README.md

 https://github.com/deepminer142/logistic_growth/tree/main

 ## Question 4
-### a.
-#### Looking at the code
-- random_walk function simulates a two-dimensional random walk in space.
+- The script given produces a two panelled graph showing two indepedent, a two-dimensional random walks in space.
-- random_walk takes n_steps (the number of steps the random walk will take).
-- random_walk takes h (here 0.25 units) size steps.
+- The x axis consits of the x-coordinates and the y axis conists of the y-coorindates.
-- The root of the walk is (0, 0).
+- The left hand graph has a greater range of x-cooridnates than the right hand.
+- While the right hand graph has a greater range of y-cooridnates than the left hand.
-- Therefore, at time = 1, the position is (x = 0, y = 0).
+- Both walks start at (0, 0), the root which has been set in the script, therefore, at time = 1, the position is (x = 0, y = 0).
-- random_walk moves next step in a random angle.
-- Random angle is generated from a uniform distribution between 0 and 2π.
-- The new x and y for each step is based on the previous position and the random angle.
-- cos(angle) x h = Δx
-- sin(angle) x h = Δy

-#### Looking at the graph
-- All walks start at (0, 0), the root I set.
-- Then the walk move at each time step to another vertex.
+- Then the walk moves at each time step to another vertex.
 - In an unweighted random walk, the vertex of the walk is chosen uniformly at random among the neighbours.
+- The walk takes 500 number of steps with each step 0.25 units in size.
+- The gradient of the line from dark to light blue represents and increase in number of steps and hence time.
+- The walk moves next step in a random angle.
+The random angle is generated from a uniform distribution between 0 and 2π.
+- The new x and y for each step is based on the previous position and the random angle, where cos(angle) x h = Δx and sin(angle) x h = Δy
 - When you re-run the code no two graphs are the same because of the randomness of angle.
 - It is a stochastic process.
 - The walk's path show clusters then spreading.
 This pattern may be because short movements in random directions accumulate in certain areas, causing these local clusters.